What Can I Do If My TCM Treatment Went Wrong?

 In most cases concerning the negligence of TCM practitioners, sections (i) and (j) would be most relevant.

 - Be sure to include the full facts of your case and state the relevant allegations clearly in your letter of complaint against the TCM practitioner.
-When the complaint relates to any matter referred to in section (e), (f), (i), (j) or (k), the complaint should be supported by statutory declaration which must include
+When the complaint relates to any matter referred to in section (e), (f), (i), (j) or (k), the complaint should be supported by statutory declaration that must include:

 - the name, address, and occupation of the complainant